 Vehicles involved in a trial could be light or heavy vehicles.
-The ARRs and Australian Light Vehicle Standard Rules (ALVSRs) form the basis for state and territory road rules and vehicle standard requirements.
-The ARRs promote road safety by establishing uniform rules of the road for drivers and riders of motor vehicles, riders of bicycles, pedestrians and passengers.
-The ALVSRs form the basis for the in-service light vehicle standards within each state and territory.
-For states and territories that participate in the heavy vehicle national law scheme, inservice heavy vehicle standards are administered through the Heavy Vehicle National Law (HVNL).
+The Australian Road Rules and Australian Light Vehicle Standards Rules form the basis for state and territory road rules and vehicle standard requirements.
+The Australian Road Rules promote road safety by establishing uniform rules of the road for drivers and riders of motor vehicles, riders of bicycles, pedestrians and passengers.
+The Australian Light Vehicle Standards Rules form the basis for the in-service light vehicle standards within each state and territory.
+For states and territories that participate in the heavy vehicle national law scheme, in-service heavy vehicle standards are administered through the Heavy Vehicle National Law (HVNL).

 States and territories have exemption and permit powers in relation to the road rules, traffic laws and in-service vehicle standards, although these powers do sometimes differ.
-In addition, local government agencies and infrastructure managers are responsible for access to local roads and other infrastructure such as railway crossings.
+In addition, local government agencies and utility agencies are responsible for access to local roads and other infrastructure such as railway crossings.

-Unlike light vehicles, which are regulated on a state-by-state basis, heavy vehicles are regulated under the HVNL, which is administered by a single regulator, the National Heavy Vehicle Regulator (NHVR).
+Unlike light vehicles, which are regulated on a state-bystate basis, heavy vehicles are regulated under the HVNL, which is administered by a single regulator, the National Heavy Vehicle Regulator.
 Note, however, that the Northern Territory and Western Australia have not applied the HVNL at this time and maintain their own heavy vehicle regulation.
-The HVNL established a national system of laws for heavy vehicles over 4.5 tonnes GVM and prescribes requirements related to:
+The HVNL established a national system of laws for heavy vehicles weighing more than 4.5 tonnes gross vehicle mass and prescribes requirements related to:

-- the vehicle standards heavy vehicles must meet before they can use our roads - the maximum permissible mass and dimensions of heavy vehicles - securing and restraining loads on heavy vehicles - ensuring parties in the chain of responsibility are held responsible - preventing drivers of heavy vehicles from driving while impaired by fatigue.
+- the vehicle standards heavy vehicles must meet before they can use our roads - the maximum permissible mass and dimensions of heavy vehicles - securing and restraining loads on heavy vehicles - ensuring parties in the chain of responsibility are held responsible for drivers of heavy vehicles exceeding speed limits - preventing drivers of heavy vehicles from driving while impaired by fatigue.

-1.5 RELEVANT TERMINOLOGY FOR THESE GUIDELINES
+1.5.
+RELEVANT TERMINOLOGY FOR THESE GUIDELINES